Russian airliner with 224 aboard crashes in Egypt's Sinai, all killed

 Russia and other former Soviet republics have relatively poor safety records, notably on domestic flights.

 The aircraft took off at 5:51 a.m.
-Cairo time (10:51 p.m.
-EDT) and disappeared from radar screens 23 minutes later, Egypt’s Civil Aviation Ministry said in a statement.
-It was at an altitude of 31,000 feet (9,400 meters) when it vanished from radar screens.
+Cairo time (0351 GMT) and disappeared from radar screens 23 minutes later, Egypt’s Civil Aviation Ministry said in a statement.
+It was at an altitude of 31,000 feet (9,400 metres) when it vanished from radar screens.

-Accidents at cruising altitude are one of the rarest categories of accidents but also among the most deadly, accounting for 13 percent of fatal incidents since 2005, according to Boeing.
+Accidents at cruising altitude are one of the rarest categories of accidents but also among the most deadly, accounting for 13 percent of fatal incidents but 27 percent of fatalities since 2005, according to Boeing.

 Investigators would be looking into, among other things, the weather at the time, the pilots’ experience, maintenance records, signs of a stall and any evidence of an explosion.